Posted: March 22, 2023

-The Board of Supervisors of the Habitat Community Development District will be holding a Regular Meeting on December 20, 2022 at 4:00 p.m. at the Bella Terra Clubhouse on 20070...
+The Board of Supervisors of the Habitat Community Development District will be holding a Workshop Meeting on April 18, 2023 at 3:00 p.m. at the Bella Terra Clubhouse on 20070...

 Latest Meeting & Agenda

 March 21, 2023

 About Habitat Community Development District

 Habitat Community Development District (CDD) also known as Bella Terra is a beautiful intergenerational community conveniently located 3 miles east of I-75 in Lee County, Florida.
 The Habitat CDD provides local government services and maintains the public infrastructure.
 This includes the storm water management system, lakes, preserves, and roadways.
 The Habitat CDD was established in April 2003 and is 100% built out.

 The community consists of 1,899 residential units which are surrounded by 100 acres of tranquil lakes and 400 acres of conservation preserves.
 In addition, Bella Terra amenities include a 7,000 sq. ft. club house, with a fitness center, a resort style pool with a spa and waterfall, and an aerobics studio with a full time fitness director.
 In addition, recreational facilities include tennis, basketball, and bocce courts, multi-use ball fields, inline skate park, beach volley ball, and a tot lot.

 It is the District’s mission to maintain and make improvements to its property, in order to provide safe infrastructure within the Bella Terra community.